-A brothy French vegetable soup with large chunks of potatoes, leeks, carrots, and fennel.
+A rustic and traditional French vegetable soup with chunks of potatoes, leeks, carrots, and fennel.

-There’s something about making soup that’s cozy and comfortable, leading to good memories and warm moments insulated from the cold of winter.
+There’s something about making French vegetable soup that’s cozy and comforting, leading to good memories and warm moments insulated from the cold of winter.

 One day when I was very young (too young to remember all the details), my mother, my grandmother and I went to visit my great-grandmother at her house.
 When we arrived we were immediately greeted by the inviting aroma of soup simmering on the stove.
 I said “ça sent bon mémé” (that smells good great-grandma) and she asked me if I’d like a bowl.
 My mother laughed and said she doubted that I would eat it because I didn’t like soup, but my great-grandmother said that was okay and she would go and get me a bowl anyhow.